mattlianje/etl4s/docs/examples-spark.md

 # etl4s + Spark

+A Spark job tends to grow into one long method - reads, filters, joins and writes all tangled together, where you can't test a single step in isolation.

-etl4s gives your Spark jobs a spine.
-Extraction, transformation, and loading become named, type-safe stages you can compose, test, and rewire - while Spark still does all the heavy lifting.
+etl4s gives it a spine: extraction, transformation and loading become named, type-safe stages you wire with `~>`.
+Spark still does all the heavy lifting - etl4s just gives the job a shape you can read, test, and reuse.

 ```bash
 scala-cli repl --dep xyz.matthieucourt::etl4s:1.9.1 --dep org.apache.spark::spark-sql:3.5.0
 ```

-## Basic pattern
+## Structure a Spark job

 The `SparkSession` is a driver singleton, so keep it in scope and let each stage close over it.
-Signatures stay about the *data*, and the pipeline just runs.
+Signatures stay about the *data*, and the job reads top to bottom.

 ```scala
 import etl4s._